 The JPMorgan Chase & Co.
-(JPM) employee known as the ‘London Whale’ and two of his supervisors from the chief investment office have left the bank, the Wall Street Journal reported, citing people it didn’t identify.
+(JPM:US) employee known as the ‘London Whale’ and two of his supervisors from the chief investment office have left the bank, the Wall Street Journal reported, citing people it didn’t identify.

 Bruno Iksil, who got the nickname because of his market- moving trades, isn’t listed in an employee database as of July 12, the newspaper said.
 Javier Martin-Artajo, his direct boss, and Martin-Artajo’s manager Achilles Macris, have also been removed, according to the Journal.